 Presenter: Richard Hamm, Advantage Consulting and Training

-Target Audience: Commercial lenders, credit analysts, small business lenders, private bankers, loan review specialists, lending managers, and credit officers.
+Target Audience: Commercial lenders, credit analysts and small business lenders; consumer lenders, mortgage bankers and private bankers; loan review specialists, special assets officers, lending managers and credit officers